UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   1. User gets to the Menu dialog.
   2. User clicks the "Nodes without description" button.
+  3. Menu dialog is closed.
-  3. Main page is now presenting all nodes without descriptions.
+  4. Main page is now presenting all nodes without descriptions.
-  4. User can use "Go to Node" and "Edit Node" buttons to make the node current and add a description.
+  5. User can use "Go to Node" and "Edit Node" buttons to make the node current and add a description.
-  5. Then user can fill in a description through the "Edit Node" dialog.
+  6. Then user can fill in a description through the "Edit Node" dialog.

 [Back to top](#user-stories)